 It is not only Chinese apps, but even other companies use Artificial Intelligence to gauge consumer behaviour.
 As an experiment, Search for hotels and exit.
 After a few hours, you will get offers of discounts on hotels near you.
 App companies earn crores using and selling our data travel, food, clothes and other choices.
 In most cases, we would have already signed our agreement when we press “I agree” in the installation.

 These are the perils of the over-dependence of technology.
 It is therefore important that the software that we install on our machines & mobiles are from dependable sources which we can rely on.
 One country which we cannot rely on with our data is China.

 Investments by Chinese Army

-The Chinese army (PLA) makes strategic business investments too.
+The Chinese army, known as PLA, makes strategic business investments too.
+This is something that people of Bharat cannot imagine due to the structure of our Bharatiya army, which is independent of politics & business.
 We must be aware of firms that are being offered doles for working in Chinese markets.

 China uses every person that they can get their hands on - tourists, scientists, personnel of firms that are profiting from or hoping to benefit from operations in China.
 They invest in lobbyists, journalists media, a visit by a scientist, providing a service at a low cost.
 This determined pursuit as well as the method - espionage and theft using multiple sources - continues to this day.

-The US has always been wary of the Chinese threat.
+The United States of America has always been wary of the Chinese threat.
 The TIME magazine reports, FBI keeps a tab on over 3000 companies in the US suspected of collecting information for China.